Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 You just have nothing to give.

 What works for me is not necessarily what works for you.
+It really is anything that feeds your soul.

 Something that makes you feel good.